Community Safety Grant (CSG)

 Eligibility Information

-Eligible applicants are limited to nonprofit organizations capable of providing direct or web-based training to state and local personnel responsible for enforcing the safe transportation of hazardous materials, or that have the ability to conduct national outreach and training programs to assist communities in preparing for and responding to accidents and incidents involving the transportation of hazardous materials.
+The FY 2026 CSG Program is open to nonprofit organizations with the ability to train State and local personnel responsible for enforcing the safe transportation of HAZMAT or that can conduct national outreach and training programs to help communities prepare for and respond to accidents and incidents involving the transportation of HAZMAT.

 Funding Information